CryptoSailors/cryptosailors-guides/Testnets/Goracle/README.md

 ```
 Save your file by CTRL+X,Y,ENTER.

-Relaunch your node and check logs
+Relaunch your node and check logs.
 ```
 sudo docker restart goracle-nr
 ```